 Second, if you’re in northern Vermont near Smugglers’ Notch, a llama trek is the place to be.
 Find out more about Lindsay and her llama farm here.
 Her dedication to these animals is a marvel to behold.

-Third, if you have anything to add to this obsessive study of llama behavior and characteristics, I beg you to chime in via the comments section, as llamas are currently swimming before my eyes, and I need some outside perspective for balance.
+Fourth, if you have anything to add to this obsessive study of llama behavior and characteristics, I beg you to chime in via the comments section, as llamas are currently swimming before my eyes, and I need some outside perspective for balance.
 Finally, we have now come to the tail end of this long and llama-y article, and so…